 Online Store & Book Sales firstname.lastname@example.org

-Scott C. Steward has been NEHGS’ Director of Publications since 2005.
+Scott C. Steward has been NEHGS’ Editor-in-Chief since 2013.
 He is an author -- The Sarsaparilla Kings: A Biography of Dr. James Cook Ayer and Frederick Ayer, with a record of their family (1993); The Le Roy Family in America 1753-2003 (2003, with Newbold Le Roy, 3rd); and The Descendants of Judge John Lowell of Newburyport, Massachusetts (2011, with Christopher Challender Child) – and with John Bradley Arthaud, F.A.S.G., he edited A Thorndike Family History: Descendants of John and Elizabeth (Stratton) Thorndike (2000).
 His articles have appeared in The New England Historical and Genealogical Register, NEXUS, New England Ancestors, and The Pennsylvania Genealogical Magazine, and he has written book reviews for the Register, The New York Genealogical and Biographical Record, and the National Genealogical Society Quarterly.

 Scott is a graduate of Harvard College and the Radcliffe Publishing Program.
 He can be reached via email at firstname.lastname@example.org or by phone at 617-226-1208.